 The town of Stralsund: Though officially only a gateway to Rügen and not a part of it, Stralsund is still a must-visit town while visiting Rügen.
-With its Gothic red-brick churches dotting the skyline, the many beautiful cobblestoned streets, and the blue Baltic lapping at the harbour, Stralsund is simply inspiring and a heaven for street and architecture photographers.
+With its Gothic red-brick churches dotting the skyline, the many beautiful cobblestoned streets, and the blue Baltic lapping at the harbour, Stralsund is simply inspiring and heaven for street and architecture photographers.

 Wandering around the city you’ll find scenic squares with colourful gabled houses, narrow streets that open to scenic vistas, and ornate remnants that hint of Stralsund’s 155-year Swedish occupation.
 If short on time visit the popular St. Nicholas Church, St. Mary’s, The Town Hall (in the Alter Markt), the street of Badstüberstraße and Stralsund’s harbour, and cover all the highlights on a fast-track.

-If driving to Rügen, it is at the town of Stralsund where the popular 2,800m-long bridge, is located that Rügen to the mainland Germany.
+If driving to Rügen, it is at the town of Stralsund where the popular 2,800m-long bridge, is located that Rügen to mainland Germany.